mira-kine/advanced-react-notes/week 1 notes/msw.md

 7. put a **beforeAll(() => {})** and **afterAll(() => {})** before the actual test
    - beforeAll(() => server.listen()) runs before all tests
    - afterAll(() => server.close()) runs after all tests
+8. if you want to check that your function is running, put a console.log in your actual api call back function

 ### MSW code example